-^{}Course must be taken at SMWC, as it introduces and reinforces the values central to the College ethos.
+^{}Course must be taken at SMWC, as it introduces and reinforces the values central to the College ethos. †Course is designated as a Critical Thinking and Writing course.

 Course Rotation and Recommended Order

 Woods Core courses are offered on a rotating basis.
 To assist with course planning, students may refer to the Woods Core Grid, the course rotation schedule, or contact their academic advisors.
 The following chart (see next page) is the recommended order of participation in the Woods Core for campus students to ensure that they have only one Critical Thinking and Writing course per semester and that these courses are taken throughout the time the student is developing academically.
 For students bringing in transfer courses or other college credit, Woods Core course may be taken simultaneously.